iot-edge-foundation/iot-edge-serial/README.md

 ## Current limitations

+Due to the fact the module is still being developed and tested, there are certain limitations to the module.

-The module is currently only available in Linux environments, please use Linux host + Linux container to play with the module.
+- only available in Linux environments, please use Linux host + Linux container to play with the module.

-Data transferred is handled as UTF-8 strings currently.
+- Data transferred is handled as UTF-8 strings currently.

-Ports are considered as being uni-directional.
-For bi-directional communication In Linux two tty ports are offered for one serial connection.
+- A &lt;named port&gt; is considered as being uni-directional.
+For bi-directional communication in Linux two &lt;named port&gt;s are offered for two serial connections to a single tty device.